 Have workplace cultures really improved during the pandemic?

 The COVID-19 pandemic has been going on in some form for almost two years now.
-If there’s a silver lining, it’s that the pandemic has forced businesses to take a hard look at the state of their workplace cultures, and how COVID-19 is changing work.
+But there is a silver lining.
+Circumstances have forced businesses to take a hard look at the state of workplace culture during a pandemic.
+As a manager, it's imperative that you understand how COVID-19 is changing work.

 Additionally, almost three-quarters of executives, vice presidents and senior managers believe that their business’s culture had improved since the beginning of the pandemic.

 In other circumstances, these might be quite reassuring stats to know.
 Unfortunately, only 21% of employees and 14% of Americans actually agreed with these assessments.
 In fact, more than a third of working Americans reported that their manager doesn’t know how to lead a team.
 On top of that, over a quarter stated that their employer doesn’t provide any management training.
 So, why the discrepancy?

 Well, on the one hand, the pandemic has dragged ideas like employee wellbeing and greater job flexibility into the limelight.
 On the other, 44% of all surveyed employees who had worked remotely reported feelings of isolation and disconnection.